Geometry

 It’s just an introduction to the subject and a placeholder for an article I will be improving from now on, based on my research about mathematics.
 I’m creating these articles using artificial intelligence in order for me, and anyone who is interested, to learn the subjects.

-Be aware that ChatGPT and Artificial Intelligence in general, are not always perfectly accurate.
+Be aware that Artificial Intelligence is not always perfectly accurate.
 You have to check the accuracy.
-I figure that using AI to get an article started is a good idea, but you have to add your own insights and extensively edit and polish the story to make it your own.
+Using AI to get an article started is a good idea, but you have to add your own insights and extensively edit and polish the story to make it your own.

 Geometry is a branch of mathematics that studies the properties of shapes, such as their distance, size, angles and position in space.
 Geometry also deals with the properties of space itself, such as its dimension, curvature and topology.
 Geometry has many applications in science, engineering, art and everyday life.